pomm-project/Foundation/documentation/configuration.rst

     // …
     $pomm->addPostConfiguration('first_db', function($session) { /* … */ });

-When the session is created, the post configuration functions are launched and the session is returned.
+When the session is created, the post-configuration functions are launched and the session is returned.

 Session builder
 ---------------